-Too often, adult day services are misunderstood as being just for older people.
-While the people who attend some centers are often older adults, disability is not limited to older adults.
-Adult day services support the health, nutritional, social, and daily living needs of adults in professionally staffed, group settings.
-Adult day services also benefit family caregivers by enabling them to remain in the workforce as well as providing them with direct services.
+Too often, Adult Day Services (ADS) are misunderstood as being just for older people.
+While the people who attend some centers are adults, services and disability are not limited to older adults.
+Adult Day Services support the health, nutritional, social, and daily living needs of adults of all ages and a wide range of cognitive and physical disabilities in professionally-staffed group settings.
+Adult Day Services also benefit family caregivers by enabling them to remain in the workforce as well as providing them with direct services.

 About Adult Day Services

 Adult day centers offer a wide array of services to address the range of conditions and needs presented by participants and their caregivers.
-With more than 5,000 adult day services centers across the United States, adult day services are a growing source of long-term care.
-Adult day services centers serve as an emerging provider of transitional care and short-term rehabilitation following hospital discharge.
-Adult day programs are designed to help adults receive the services they need without having to reside in a long term care facility.
+With more than 7,500 Adult Day Services centers across the United States, Adult Day Services and adult day health care are a growing source of long-term care.
+Adult day programs serve as an emerging provider of transitional care and short-term rehabilitation following hospital discharge.
+Adult day programs are designed to help adults receive the services they need without having to reside in a long-term care facility.
 Along with easier access to necessary support, adult day programs offer the opportunity to establish relationships and connections between those who attend adult day centers, their families and those who work in adult day centers.
 Connections and relationships are essential ingredients to overcoming loneliness and feelings of isolation, which can intensify the impact of disease and disability.
-The physical environment and the program design of adult day services provide safety and structure for participants.
+The physical environment and the program design of Adult Day Services provide safety and structure for participants.
 The center staff builds relationships and creates a culture that supports, involves, and validates the participant, which forms the framework in which therapeutic activities, health monitoring, and all the services offered by the center occur.
-All therapeutic components of adult day services (meals, activities, interactions with staff and other participants, personal care, nursing and therapies) are reinforced by the warm, caring affective tone of the center.
+All therapeutic components of Adult Day Services (meals, activities, interactions with staff and other participants, personal care, nursing and therapies) are reinforced by the warm, caring affective tone of the center.

-The National Adult Day Services Association (NADSA) has responded to growing demands among public and private funders that adult day services (ADS) be able to document effectiveness and value in the services they deliver.
-A document of suggested outcomes has been drafted that will provide reliable and valid markers of the effects of ADS on participants and their families.
-The results of the National Adult Day Services Outcome Project will be presented at the upcoming 2015 National Conference in Phoenix this October.
+The National Adult Day Services Association (NADSA) has responded to growing demands among public and private funders that Adult Day Services be able to document effectiveness and value in the services they deliver.
+This documentation takes many forms in many different areas and NADSA has worked diligently to develop a uniform set of standard outcomes measures in the last several years.
+In 2015, NADSA completed a document of suggested outcomes providing reliable and valid markers of the effect of ADS on participants and their caregivers, which was presented at the annual NADSA conference in Phoenix.

 Learn from the Latest National Research